-- have a process in place to ensure that approval to deliver qualifications in partnership with another provider has been authorised by Pearson, prior to recruitment & the start of teaching of the qualification(s) - make sure that all providers have qualification approval before applying for approval under a collaborative arrangement - identify a Lead Centre for the collaborative arrangement, to coordinate the quality assurance for each qualification delivered - ensure a Lead Internal Verifier (LIV) is registered annually for each qualification delivered - ensure that the LIV completes standardisation activities annually and undertakes appropriate standardisation training with all staff completing assessment and internal verification - make accurate learner registrations and claims under the appropriate consortium programme code and / or subsite - have appropriate policies and procedures for registration and certification of learners in place - ensure we have access to all quality assurance documentation linked to registered learners - ensure we have access to all learner progress and achievement records - be included /participate fully in regular evaluation and review of all qualifications delivered in the collaborative arrangement - retain all assessment evidence and quality assurance documentation relating to registered learners in line with Pearson requirements - participate in Pearson quality assurance monitoring through the Holistic Review and Standards Verification (SV) - complete and submit an Annual Quality Declaration to confirm that all required Centre Quality processes and procedures are in place and operating effectively - apply the outcomes of Standards Verification and support any essential actions required - ensure we / or the Lead Centre communicate any changes or amendments to the collaborative arrangement to Pearson, including adding or withdrawing from a collaborative arrangement and adding or withdrawing qualifications.
+- have a process in place to ensure that approval to deliver qualifications in partnership with another provider has been authorised by Pearson, prior to recruitment & the start of teaching of the qualification(s) - make sure that all providers have qualification approval before applying for approval under a collaborative arrangement - identify a Lead Centre for the collaborative arrangement, to coordinate the quality assurance for each qualification delivered - ensure a Lead Internal Verifier (LIV) is appointed annually for each qualification delivered within the collaborative arrangement. - ensure that the LIV completes standardisation activities annually and undertakes appropriate standardisation training with all staff completing assessment and internal verification

+- make accurate learner registrations and claims under the appropriate consortium programme code and / or subsite - have appropriate policies and procedures for registration and certification of learners in place - ensure Pearson and all centres in the arrangement have access to all quality assurance documentation linked to registered learners - ensure all centres in the arrangement have access to all learner progress and achievement records - ensure all centres in the arrangement are included and participate fully in regular evaluation and review of all qualifications delivered in the collaborative arrangement - retain all assessment evidence and quality assurance documentation relating to registered learners in line with Pearson requirements - participate in Pearson quality assurance monitoring through the Holistic Review and Standards Verification (SV) - complete and submit an Annual Quality Declaration to confirm that all required Centre Quality processes and procedures are in place and operating effectively - apply the outcomes of Standards Verification and support any essential actions required - ensure we / or the Lead Centre communicate any changes or amendments to the collaborative arrangement to Pearson, including adding or withdrawing from a collaborative arrangement and adding or withdrawing qualifications. - Comply with the requirements as set out in the Pearson Centre Guide to Collaborative and consortia arrangements.